Choosing The Top 12 Social Media Management Tools

 3. Sprout Social – A unified social media inbox that allows marketers to schedule, publish, and analyze social media content.
 This premium social media tool helps you use social analytics to measure and track your growth to determine the response from your campaigns.

 4. Social Flow – Part social media monitoring tool, and part industry analyzer.
 Essentially, you can watch real-time conversations on Facebook and Twitter.
 Then Social Flow analytics tools help you to improve your social media strategy for content creation.

-Another great feature is their ability to analyze your organic content to help you chose the correct ads for your social advertising.
+Another great feature is their ability to analyze your organic content to help you choose the correct ads for your social advertising.

 5. Crowd Booster – While the other social media management tools focus on scheduling content and analyzing the information, Crowdbooster focuses exclusively on improving your own social media strategy.

-6. Bit.ly – Initially a url shortener tool, you also have real-time analytics that track your clicks for every link that you share.
+6. Bit.ly – Initially a URL shortener tool, you also have real-time analytics that tracks your clicks for every link that you share.
 While initially created for Twitter and other social media, they do a lot with mobile marketing today as well.

 One note on Social Oomph.
-While it is by far one of the best tools for Twitter, if you publish on more image friendly social network like Pinterest or Instagram consider using another platform like Latergramme (Instagram only) or Hootsuite.
+While it is by far one of the best tools for Twitter, if you publish on more image-friendly social networks like Pinterest or Instagram consider using another platform like Latergramme (Instagram only) or Hootsuite.